reyhaan/chartman/README.md

+## Overview
+Project contains:
+- A simple Node API
+- Client (React, Ant Design UI library, React-Router, Parcel Packager)

+## Highlight

+### Chartman

+I imagined this component as a wrapper for NVD3 library.
+The main idea is that a user is only concerned with 'Dimensions' and 'Measures' and same should apply for development process.

+This component allows you to specifiy `type of chart`, `dimension`, `measure`, `aggregation function` to render a chart

 ## Dev setup
 1. clone repo and make sure you have NodeJS installed.
 2. Run `npm install` to install all dependencies.